rosiehiggins/Metaverse-NVC-research-project/README.md

 ## python-scripts

+**Notes**
-*version prerequisite for TensorFlow v 3.7-3.10*
+* version prerequisite for TensorFlow v 3.7-3.10
+* libraries required: numpy, pandas, scikit-learn, keras, mediapipe, matplotlib, cv2, tensorflow

-Contains all python scripts used in the project for data pre-processing, training ANN, testing and evaluating heuristics, generating plots, calculating test metrics and demos of all hand and body pose models tested.
+This folder Contains all python scripts used in the project for data pre-processing, training ANN, testing and evaluating heuristics, generating plots, calculating test metrics and demos of all hand and body pose models tested.

-* **createDataset.py**:
-* **generateANNDatasets.py**
-* **generateHeuristicsDataset.py**
-* **generateWaveSequences.py**
-* **gestureClassifier23f.py**
+Scripts within the root folder are listed below:

+* **createDataset.py**: Python module for carrying out operations on data, including functions for passing video files through Mediapipe and outputting landmarks
+* **generateANNDatasets.py**: Script that uses functions from createDataset to generate both datasets for ANN models and save to csv
+* **generateHeuristicsDataset.py**: Script that uses functions from createDataset to generate raw landmarks for static heuristics dataset
+* **generateWaveSequences.py**: Script that uses functions from createDataset to generate raw landmarks for wave sequences heuristic dataset
+* **gestureClassifier23f.py**: Defines, trains and saves Keras 23-input ANN model
+* **gestureClassifier60f.py**:  Defines, trains and saves Keras 60-input ANN model
+* **gestureFeatures.py** : Python module for calculating hand properties from landmarks, such as angle and finger states
+* **gestureHeuristics.py**: Python class for calculating heuristics from hand properties
+* **splitHeuristicsTestset.py**: Script to split raw data in to test set for testing heuristics, using same seed as ANN models
+* **testGestureClassifier.py** : Script that loads test set for ANNs and predicts new values, these are used to generate metrics
+* **testStaticHeuristics.py** : Script that loads test set for static heuristics and predicts new values, these are used to generate metrics
+* **testWaveHeuristic.py** : Script that loads test set for the wave heuristic and predicts new values, these are used to generate metrics

 ## results

 Contains confusion matrices for all tests of classification performance and outputs of speed tests as JSON

 ## test-data

 Contains test datasets for heuristics,
 Test data for ANNs was split in place during training with the same random seed

 ## training-data

-Contains all landmark datasets created from video and image files
+Contains all landmark datasets generated from passing video and image files through MediaPipe

 ## web-app

-Contains source code for web app prototype, for main app source code go to /src
+Contains source code for web app prototype, for main app source code go to /src The following files in source were developed:

+* **ResultsQueue.js**: Class which defines FIFO queue to hold prediction results, getResult returns the mode result each frame to smooth signal
+* **Main.js**: Main class containing all UI components and MediaPipe Hands model
+* **LandmarksHelper.js**: Helper class used for calculating hand properties from landmarks
+* **GestureHeuristics.js**: Class containing gesture heuristics methods, including method for predicting heuristic given landmarks
+* **GestureClassifier.js**: Class containing ANN models, loads Keras models from public/models, contains methods for preprocessing input and predicting

 ### Installation